mcamou/scuby/README.md

 [jruby-scala](http://rubygems.org/gems/jruby-scala): Allows you to use Ruby Procs as Scala functions, including Scala traits into Ruby modules, and more.

-[jruby-scala-collections](https://github.com/arturaz/jruby-scala-collections): Eases the pain of passing JRuby and Scala collections back and forth
+[jruby-scala-collections](https://github.com/RubyAndScala/jruby-scala-collections): Eases the pain of passing JRuby and Scala collections back and forth

 ## NEXT STEPS AND IDEAS

-Calling JRuby from Scala:
+On the Scala side

-* Use typeclasses to remove all the explicit wrapping of org.jruby.RubyObject's into cc.abstra.scuby.RubyObj's
+* Use typeclasses to remove all the explicit wrapping of org.jruby.RubyObject's into com.tecnoguru.scuby.RubyObj's

 * Transparently wrap Ruby collections in Scala collections, so you can use them with `foreach`, `for`, `map`, `foldLeft`, `foldRight`, etc... (see [jruby-scala-collections](https://github.com/arturaz/jruby-scala-collections))